-The verb "honor," according to Merriam-Webster's Collegiate Dictionary, means to regard with respect.
-In Exodus 20:12, God commands, "Honor your father and your mother."
-In the original Hebrew language, the word for "honor" meant "to make weighty."
+The verb “honor,” according to Merriam-Webster’s Collegiate Dictionary, means to regard with respect.
+In Exodus 20:12, God commands, “Honor your father and your mother” (New American Standard Bible).
+In the original Hebrew language, the word for “honor” meant “to make weighty.”

 God commands us to honor our parents regardless of their performance, behavior or dysfunction.
-For some, honoring our parents may be a "spiritual barometer" of our relationship with God.
-And if we want to walk in His ways and experience His love and power, then we need to obey His commands.
+For some of us, honoring our parents may be a spiritual barometer for our relationship with God.
+If we want to walk in His ways and experience His love and power, then we need to obey His commands.

 Honoring your parents isn’t approving of their wrong choices, endorsing irresponsibility or denying what they’ve done wrong.
 But it is choosing to place great value on your relationship with them, taking initiative to improve the relationship and seeing them through the eyes of Christ.